etylizer/feature-matrix/readme.md

 * memory limit of 1Gb (enforced with `systemd-run`)
 * time limit of 10s per module (enforced with `timeout`)

+# Problems

+* Dialyzer complains about ignoring overlapping domains and ignores them.
+  This causes an exit code 2 error; Dialyzer did not detect the error, but we count those test cases as `passed`.
+Disabling contracts causes dialyzer to ignore all contracts, not only those with overlapping domains.
+We would need a flag that stops emitting warnings (code 2) if dialyzer did **not** do or check something, like ignoring overlapping domains.

 # Interesting discussions

 * https://github.com/josefs/Gradualizer/issues/433
 * https://github.com/josefs/Gradualizer/issues/405
 * https://github.com/erlang/otp/issues/6333
+* ... todo many threads